EDI stands for Electronic Data Interchange

 Whether or not the documents travel by paper, fax, or other means, this process is time consuming, requires tedious manual data entry, is prone to error and delays, and increases the company’s costs.
 EDI automates manual processes to provide seamless electronic document exchange between partners.
 This computer to computer exchange saves time and costs associated with paper processes.

 How Does EDI Work?

 Now, let’s get technical.
 A company’s information is stored in an enterprise resource planning system, also known as an ERP.
 This information includes purchasing, inventory, billing and shipping details.

 EDI software integrates with the ERP to use the stored information for EDI transactions.
 Then the ERP system creates the POs and invoices.
 These documents are transferred to the EDI system through a file drop or web service call.
 Finally the EDI system sends these documents between the company and its trading partners.

 Each company in the supply chain has requirements for how they need information to be sent and received.
 In addition, trading partners may use different information systems.
 All this variation means that there needs to be a system in place to “translate” the data into the required format for each company.

 What Are EDI Standards?

 To ensure that the exchanged documents are compatible between the companies, an EDI standard is used.
 There are many EDI standards, as well as versions of each standard.
 Two of the most common are ANSI X12 or EDIFACT.

 Trading partners decide which standard to use during the implementation process.
 A trading partner typically uses a subset of the standard for each transaction they implement.

 Also during EDI implementation, the EDI solution provider maps the data fields to comply with the EDI standard and the trading partner requirements.
 This ensures that, once EDI is in place, data is converted to the correct format for the recipient’s system.

 What are EDI Transaction Codes?

-EDI transaction codes are a numerical system indicating common EDI transactions.
-The following table shows common codes for ANSI X12 standards.
+EDI transaction codes, also called transaction sets, are a numerical system indicating common EDI transactions.
+The following table shows common codes for ANSI X12 EDI standards.

 HISTORY OF EDI